Skip to main content

 Put it together: An example

 Here is an example of what this looks like.
-Note we've removed all but the relevant-to-checkpointing pieces of the class (ELI macros, most class functions, etc.).
+Note we have removed all but the relevant-to-checkpointing pieces of the class (ELI macros, most class functions, etc.).

 #ifndef SST_EXAMPLE_CHECKPOINT_HEADER